johnkeith/todoy/_ER_Diagram.md

 Users
   has_many schedules
-  has_many tasks, through schedules has_many timeframes
+  has_many timeframes, through schedules has_many tasks, through timeframes

 Schedules
+  has_many timeframes
+  has_many tasks, through timeframes belongs_to user

+Timeframes
+  belongs_to schedule
   has_many tasks
-  belongs_to user

 Tasks
-  belongs_to schedule
-  belongs_to timeframe

-Timeframes
-  belongs_to user
-  has_many tasks